csabapalfi/slackcat/README.md

 # slackcat

-Post to Slack from your standard input.
+Post to Slack from stdin.

 ## usage